 We are excited to have our patio design photography in the July issue of City and Shore Magazine!
 Our dear friend, writer Charlyne Varkonyi Schaub wrote an amazing article on great pool and patio designs in South Florida.
 We were thrilled that she featured so prominently our project for Mimi Masri of MM Designs in West Palm Beach.
 Mimi renovated the pool, patio, loggia and outdoor kitchen of a converted firehouse in Old Northwood for the 2016 Palm Beach Red Cross Show House.
 With blue and white curtains, cobalt blue shutters, built-in concrete sofas, and wood ceramic tile, Mimi transformed the space into a stunning area for entertaining and relaxing.

 On a recent yacht photoshoot, we couldn’t resist taking some Florida architectural photos of Stiltsville.
-Stiltsville is an interesting collection of wood stilt houses a mile offshore from the Cape Florida Lighthouse.
+Stiltsville in Miami is an interesting collection of wood stilt houses a mile offshore from the Cape Florida Lighthouse.
 Dating back to the 1930’s, only seven houses are still standing.

-Seeming to float above the beautiful blue waters of Biscayne Bay, Stiltsville has a colorful history that started with “Crawfish Eddie Walker” and the first shack built on stilts.
+Seeming to float above the beautiful blue waters of Biscayne Bay, Stiltsville Florida has a colorful history that started with “Crawfish Eddie Walker” and the first shack built on stilts.
 Accessible only by water, the area was the place to see and be seen when visiting the Miami Beach resorts.
 Stories of illegal alcohol and gambling led to police raids.
 At its peak in 1960, there 27 structures.
 Hurricanes and the ravages of nature made the buildings relatively short-lived.

 11 July 2016